ldufr/ldufr.github.io/_posts/2021-08-07-Secrets-In-Configuration-Files-Is-Wrong.md

 * It's very inconvenient to version this file in your version control.
 * It's very inconvenient to deploy, because the secrets need to be specified as part of the deployment.
-* It's inconvenient to use on a dev machine, because the dev need to find the password.
+* It's inconvenient to use on a dev machine, because the developers have to give the plain text password, meaning he has to decrypt it manually.

 From the point of view of Filebeat developers, it make perfect sense.
 The configuration files is what hold the variable controlled by the users.
-Where I can appreciate the reason, I think that storing secrets in a configuration file is a broken approach and we will try to explore an alternative way that could easily solve this problem.
+I can appreciate the reason, but I still think that storing secrets in a configuration file is a broken approach and I will try to explore an alternative way that would solve this problem, but that would also be easy and powerful.

+My approach is to list some observations I have down during my work with this problem and try to use those observations to construct a scheme with the learning.

 ## Observations